Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Yes, it is possible for nicotine patches to cause nausea.
 Nausea is a common side effect of nicotine patches and can occur within minutes to hours after using the patch.
 Other symptoms include dizziness, headache, and stomach discomfort.
 These symptoms can range from mild to severe and may last for several hours after taking the patch off.

-Read More: Is Nicotine Gum?
+Read More: How to Use Nicotine Inhaler?

 How to Manage Nausea from Nicotine Patches